ridgelines/go-config/README.md

 ```

 ## Loading Patterns
 Each time a lookup is performed, the `Load()` function is called on each provider.
 This can lead to poor performance and be unecessary for certain providers.
 There are two built in objects which change how frequently loads are performed:
 * `OnceLoader` - Loads the provider's settings one time
 * `CachedLoader` - Loads the provider's settings at least one time and caches the results.
 The `Invalidate()` function can be called to force a new load next time a lookup is performed.

-Using the [Multiple Providers Example](#Multiple_Providers_Example) above, we will use the `OnceLoader` for the `iniFile` provider and keep the default behavior for the `Environment` provider (perform a load each time a lookup is requested):
+Building off of the [Multiple Providers Example](#multiple-providers-example) above,
+use the `OnceLoader` for the `iniFile` provider and keep the default behavior for the `Environment` provider (perform a load each time a lookup is requested):
 ```
     env := config.NewEnvironment(...)
     iniFile := config.NewINIFile("config.ini")